 In 2016, Hewitt graduated from Booker T. a recipient of one of the two administered Principal's Awards.
 That fall, she moved to New York City to begin her studies at Juilliard under the tutelage of the late Sanford Sylvan, and William Burden.
 During her time there, she performed roles including Miles in The Turn of the Screw, the Spirit in the French, English, and American tour of Dido and Aeneas, Blanche de la Force in a devised work entitled There's Blood Between Us, based on Dialogues of the Carmelites, and Mistress Quickly in a devised work based on Die Lustigen Weiber von Windsor.
 Outside of school, in 2018, she joined the New York Songwriters Circle, performed her first showcase at The Bitter End and won second place in the NYC Mayor's Office of Media and Entertainment My NYC Song Contest.
 Hewitt was afforded other opportunities in venues such as National Sawdust, Le Château de Versailles, and Holland Park.
 She also worked with student composers to develop new works, performed in multiple new music centric recitals, and started her formal music production education and work in the school's Center for Innovation in the Arts.
 She was a Gluck Fellow, for which she performed at dozens of care centers and hospitals across all New York City boroughs.
 Her culminating senior recital, WOMAN, featured work by female composers from the 20th & 21st centuries, including herself.

-When she isn't working in music, Hewitt can be found hiking, rewatching Fleabag, or teaching her cat, Rosita, new tricks.
+When she isn't working in music, Hewitt can be found in savasana, rewatching Fleabag, or teaching her cat, Rosita, new tricks.